 1. Enhanced Accuracy

-Manual data entry is prone to errors, leading to shipping the wrong items or incorrect quantities to customers.
+Manual data entry is prone to errors, which can result in shipping the wrong items or quantities to customers.
 A packing slip generator minimizes the risk of these errors by automatically populating the slip with accurate product information.

 2. Improved Efficiency